A teen in a plaid shirt stares out of the window

 1. Educate yourself about dissociative disorders

-• How can I better understand your symptoms so I can anticipate a crisis scenario?
+• How can I better understand your symptoms to anticipate a crisis scenario?

 • How can I best help you if a crisis arises?

-• Who are the people we should contact in this situation? (examples: emergency services, mental health clinicians, other family members, an advocate)
+• Who are the people we should contact in this situation?
+(Examples include emergency services, mental health clinicians, other family members, etc.)

 • What treatment options would you prefer in the case of an emergency?

+You can also try to support your loved one in managing dissociative symptoms that arise after being triggered.
 One of the best techniques for managing dissociative episodes is using grounding exercises.
 These exercises aim to bring your loved one back to reality.
-Your loved one should attempt to use these grounding techniques when they feel triggered and anticipate the possibility of a dissociative episode, and when appropriate, you can help them engage in their grounding practice.
-Here are some examples from Drs.
-Melnick and Bassuk of ways you can assist your loved one in their grounding techniques:
+Your loved one can try to use these grounding techniques when they feel triggered and anticipate the possibility of a dissociative episode, and when appropriate, you can help them engage in their grounding practice.
+Here are some examples:

-• Ask them what they see or feel around them.
-Remind them that they are in a safe space, and reorient them to the present moment, reminding them of things in the world around them now, such as what they can see around them, what day of the week it is and what time it is. (“Right now, you are in a safe place.
+Remind them that they are in a safe space, and reorient them to the present moment, reminding them of things in the world around them now, such as what they can see around them, what day of the week it is, and what time it is. (“Right now, you are in a safe place.
 See the poster on the wall.” or “Feel your feet on the floor, the floor is cold today.”)
 Try to focus their attention on something within their immediate surroundings to bring them back to the here and now.

-• Breathe.
-Guide your loved one in mindful breathing exercises in which they breathe in through their nose, and out through their mouth.
+Guide your loved one in mindful breathing exercises in which they breathe in through their nose and out through their mouth.
 You can suggest they place their hand on their abdomen and watch their hand go up and down as their abdomen moves with their breath.

 Touching a familiar, soothing object can also be grounding.

-According to Mental Health America, there are 60 million Americans who provide unpaid care to a family member, friend, or neighbor who has a physical or mental illness.
-According to the organization, while acting as a caregiver, it is important not to forget that a person that is not taking care of themselves will have a more difficult time taking care of another person.
-It is possible that caregivers may find themselves in a situation in which they begin to experience caregiver burnout.
+According to Mental Health America, there are 60 million Americans who provide unpaid care to a family member, friend, or neighbor with a physical or mental illness.
+While acting as a caregiver, it is important not to forget that a person not taking care of themselves will have a more difficult time caring for others.

 • Find a friend or someone you trust to confide in

-• Set realistic goals, realize you cannot do it alone
+• Set realistic goals and realize you cannot do it alone

 • Take advantage of social programs and services